jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 A15: This is simply because both OMP_STACKSIZE and KMP_STACKSIZE environment variables are set.
 You can comment/delete one of them.
 Usually you can find these two environment variables in your ~/.bashrc file, or in file bdf-pkg/sbin/run.sh (if you use the BDF program).

+### Q16: GKS-EDA: Warning for redial grid
-Q16: When using the utility frag_guess_wfn to generate GKS-EDA input files, there is a warning (see below) in the GAMESS output file (e.g. xxx.gms file).
+When using the utility frag_guess_wfn to generate GKS-EDA input files, there is a warning (see below) in the GAMESS output file (e.g. xxx.gms file).
 And SCF does not converge.
 How to deal with that?